 He could always stand back and take a laughing look at himself.

 He admitted in 1944 that he had to call in a tax expert to help prepare his income tax form.

 When an expectant audience burst into applause at his entrance at a meeting, Einstein Whispered to a friend: “I think they ought to wait to see what I say.”

 He once said of himself: “I am happy, because I want nothing from anyone, but I do get pleasure out of the appreciation of my fellow workers.”

 Tyrone Daily Herald (Tyrone, Pennsylvania) April 18, 1955

 Dr Albert Einstein, whose thinking changed the history of man, died today at Princeton, NJ.

-The white-haired, world famous physicist of the “fourth dimension” had celebrated his 76th birthday March 14.
+The white-haired, world-famous physicist of the “fourth dimension” had celebrated his 76th birthday on March 14.